Soy Sauce

 1) bacteria-killing action

-Firstly, among many characteristics, we can never miss its bacteria-killing action.
+Among many characteristics, we can never forget its bacteria-killing action.

-It can sterilize bad bacteria by the action of salt, lactic acid, alcohol.
+It can sterilise bad bacteria by the action of salt, lactic acid and alcohol.

-This is one of the reasons why we dip Sashimi or Sushi in a small dish containing Shoyu and Wasabi horseradish, or grated ginger.
+This is one of the reasons why we dip Sashimi or Sushi in a small dish containing soy sauce and Wasabi horseradish, or grated ginger.

-In addition, we usually pickle salmon eggs called “Ikura” in soy sauce to keep their freshness.
+For the same reason, we pickle salmon eggs called “Ikura” in soy sauce.

 How to eat Sashimi with Wasabi